How Much Does a WordPress Website Cost?

 If you want to get away with something cheaper, ask your friend or a freelancer to do the work for you.
 Or even do it yourself with a premium theme.
 But once your business picks up speed, you’ll likely get a good return on investment from upgrading your site.
 The numbers for development time above can be used as a base for figuring out also how your design requests will translate into additional costs in general, not only to development but often also in content, design, and the overhead needed to nail down the specifications.

-And remember, the website is only one part of your marketing efforts.
+Remember, the website is only one part of your marketing efforts.
 SEO, AdWords, branding etc. will be other tools in your marketing agency’s toolbox that they will recommend you use to put your website to work on all the visitors that will be crowding it.
+And if you ever need expert help with WordPress development, reach out to White Label Agency, and let’s bring your website vision to life!

 Best of luck with your project!